light156/multi-ancestry-COJO/README.md

 ```

 ### macOS
-MacOS’s default compiler (**Apple Clang**) does **not** include OpenMP support.
-You can either install LLVM via Homebrew for full OpenMP support, or build a single-threaded version as shown below.
+macOS’s default compiler (**Apple Clang**) does **not** include OpenMP support, so you need to install LLVM via Homebrew for full OpenMP support.

-Using single thread is actually fast enough unless you are working with a very large individual number (>100,000).
+However, since using single thread is already fast enough as shown above, it is straightforward to build a single-threaded version.

 ```bash
 cd manc_cojo